zuri-training/Team-Vulture2-Backend/README.md

 Add whatever you wished to contribute and make a pull request back to the upstream repository which will then be reviewed authentication or API keys.

-## Booking Flight API Reference
+## Vulterms API Reference

 ### Getting Started
 - Base URL: At present this app can only be run locally and is not hosted as a base URL.
-The backend app is hosted at the default, `http://127.0.0.1:3000/` except if another port is specified.
+The backend app is hosted on, `https://team-vulture2-backend.vercel.app/`
 - Authentication: This version of the application does not require authentication or API keys.